thoughtspot/thoughtspot.github.io/_release/notes.md

 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
 <h3><a name="LearnThoughtSpotinGA"></a>Learn ThoughtSpot in GA</h3>
 <p>The Learn option from the main menu has moved from a BETA to a GA feature.
-Lean uses replay to teach users how to perform search with ThoughtSpot.</p>
+Learn uses replay to teach users how to perform search with ThoughtSpot.</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">